deephdc/deep-docs/source/user/quickstart.rst

 .. admonition:: Prerequisites

     * `docker <https://docs.docker.com/install/#supported-platforms>`_
+    * If GPU support is needed:
+       * you can install `nvidia-docker <https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)>`_
+         along with docker, OR
-    * If you want GPU support you can install `nvidia-docker <https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)>`_ along with docker or install `udocker <https://github.com/indigo-dc/udocker/releases>`_ instead of docker. udocker is entirely a user tool, i.e. it can be installed and used without any root priveledges, e.g. in a user environment at HPC cluster.
+       * install `udocker <https://github.com/indigo-dc/udocker/releases>`_ instead of docker.
+         `udocker <https://github.com/indigo-dc/udocker/releases>`_ is entirely a user tool, i.e. it can be installed and used without any root priveledges, e.g. in a user environment at HPC cluster.
+       * N.B.: docker from version 19.03 has support for NVIDIA GPUs (see `Release notes <https://docs.docker.com/engine/release-notes/>`_ and `moby/moby#38828 <https://github.com/moby/moby/pull/38828>`_)

 1. **Run the container**